It's All on U, Vol. 1

-It's All On U, Vol. 1 is the 2nd studio album by rapper B.G., released on July 1, 1997, on Cash Money Records.
+It's All on U, Vol. 1 is the second studio album by rapper the B.G., released on July 1, 1997, on Cash Money Records.
 The album features the first appearance of Hot Boys as a group.
 All the tracks were produced by Mannie Fresh.
-The album debuted at #17 on the Billboard Heatseekers Album Chart on July 19, 1997.
+The album debuted at No. 17 on the Billboard Heatseekers Albums chart on July 19, 1997.

 This album was re-released in 1999 after Cash Money signed a pressing and distribution deal with Universal in 1998.